On the knot Floer filtration of the concordance group: Background

 Notice that if $K_1$ and $K_2$ are concordant, then $\varepsilon(\CFKi(K_1) \otimes \CFKi(K_2)^*) = 0$, motivating the following definition.

 \begin{definition} Two bifiltered chain complexes $C_1$ and $C_2$ are \emph{$\varepsilon$-equivalent}, denoted $\sim_\varepsilon$, if

 \end{definition}

-Recall that the monoid of knots under connected sum could be made in to a group by quotienting by a suitable equivalence relation.
+Recall that the concordance group $\mathcal{C}$ is obtained as a quotient of the monoid of knots under connected sum by the equivalence relation of concordance.
 In a similar manner, chain complexes under tensor product form a monoid, and using the idea of $\varepsilon$-equivalence, we can obtain a group.

+Consider the monoid $(M, \otimes_{\F[U, U^{-1}]})$ of bifiltered chain complexes up to filtered chain homotopy such that: \begin{itemize} \item The underlying module is a free $\F[U, U^{-1}]$ module. \item The total homology of the complex is isomorphic to $\F[U, U^{-1}]$. \item The vertical homology of the complex is isomorphic to $\F[U, U^{-1}]$. \item The complex obtained by interchanging $i$ and $j$ is filtered chain homotopic to the original complex. \end{itemize}